 You can now log out of the WordPress admin area and visit your website to see your login form and registration link in action.

 Your WordPress membership plugin will send several email notifications to members.
 MemberPress allows you to easily edit those emails and make changes to include your own branding.

-Simply go to MemberPress » Options page and click on the ‘Emails’ tab.
+Simply go to MemberPress » Settings page and click on the ‘Emails’ tab.
 From here you can manage email notifications sent by MemberPress.

 Make sure that you click on ‘Send Test’ button to send yourself a couple of test notifications.
 This will ensure that MemberPress can send email notifications.